NotEsperix/Triton-CIS-121-Programming-Assignment-9/README.md

 If you have any questions, suggestions, or would like to collaborate on future projects, please feel free to contact me at eventura765@yahoo.com.

+(Side Note: Typically I make small little Easter eggs or jokes in my code, however I sort of went off and made a whole side game on assignment four.
+So there's that if you wanna play it.)